substrate-asia/hackathon-2021-spring/teams/五条人战队/docs/project.md

 #### Key Functions
 ##### 1. Creation of The Prediction Market
-Everyone can initiate a prediction proposal in the initial proposal pool through X predict Market.
+Everyone can initiate a prediction proposal in the initial proposal pool through P Market.
 When creating the topic, users should set up the prediction type, topic, optional results, settlement currency, transaction fee ratio, prediction period, and the actual date when the result is revealed.
 Besides, any number of settlement tokens are required to add for initial liquidity, as well as a text describing the key points and merits of the proposal, the source of information, how the results will be validated and secured accurately and etc. It is to win the support and attract other users to join the prediction.

 ##### 2. Voting in Initial Proposal Pool
 In the initial proposal pool, all users can browse and vote for any prediction proposals created by other users, which draw their interests.
 During the vote, users will need to verify the connected wallet addresses and hold a certain amount of governance tokens.
 If the number of ‘support’ votes exceeds a certain basic amount, and the support rate surpass 50%, the proposal is passed.
 If the proposal is finally passed, the users who voted in favor will get the governance tokens of the initial proposal vote as rewards.
 If it does not pass, the users who vote against it are getting rewards instead.